jonclindaniel/cleopythons/README.md

 # [Locating Archaeological Sites in Northern Mesopotamia](https://cleopythons.wordpress.com/)
 (see a YouTube introduction to our project [here]())

+Downloaded and Wrangled DATA Produced by these Notebooks available in a [Dropbox folder](https://www.dropbox.com/sh/ayypu76velfpn7f/AADHxLd0p05vgIie2xys55dGa?dl=0)
 *WARNING: Satellite Image files downloaded in Part 1 and Part 5 are large; downloading all of them requires ~50GB free space.*
-(Downloaded and Wrangled Data Produced by these Notebooks is available [here](https://www.dropbox.com/sh/ayypu76velfpn7f/AADHxLd0p05vgIie2xys55dGa?dl=0))

 ## IPython Notebook Order:
 1. Part 1: Loading and Wrangling Satellite Image Explanatory Variables